-Providers of Alternatives for Adults with Physical Disabilities Waiver services in Arkansas and the six bordering states (Louisiana, Mississippi, Missouri, Oklahoma, Tennessee and Texas) may be enrolled as routine services providers if they meet all Arkansas Medicaid participation requirements outlined in the Medicaid provider manual.
+Providers of Alternatives for Adults with Physical Disabilities Waiver services in Arkansas and the six bordering states (Louisiana, Mississippi, Missouri, Oklahoma, Tennessee and Texas) may be enrolled as routine services providers if they meet all Arkansas Medicaid participation requirements outlined in Section 201,000the Medicaid provider manual.

 A routine services provider may be enrolled in the program as a provider of routine Alternatives services to eligible Arkansas Medicaid beneficiaries.
 Reimbursement may be available for all Attendant Care Services, Environmental Accessibility Adaptation/Adaptive Equipment Services, and Case Management Services covered in the Arkansas Medicaid Program.
-Claims must be filed according to instructions in this manual.
+Claims must be filed according to Section 240,000 of instructions in this manual.